 Here the results are ranked by a combination of a query match score and a user rating and popularity score.

-The query match score increases with your keywords occurring in app title, summary, or occurring early or frequently in the description.
+Apps are assigned a high query match score if your keywords appear prominently (i.e. in app title, summary, or early in the description), or frequently.

-The rating and popularity score increases with the average user rating, the number of ratings, and the number of downloads.
+The user rating and popularity score is calculated from the average user rating, the number of ratings, and the recent number of downloads per month (see below).

 We do not recommend the apps at the beginning of the list over the other apps.